Icardi hopeful of Messi return for Copa America

-Mauro Icardi is hopeful Lionel Messi will return to the Argentina scene again ahead of next year's Copa America.

-Messi has not played for his country since their last-16 exit from the World Cup at the hands of eventual winners France and his international future remains unclear.
+Messi has not played for his country since its last-16 exit from the World Cup at the hands of eventual winner France and his international future remains unclear.

-Asked about Messi after the game, Icardi told TyC Sports: "He's the best player in the world and we all hope he comes back with us, especially with the Copa America coming up."
+Asked about Messi after the game, Icardi said: "He's the best player in the world and we all hope he comes back with us, especially with the Copa America coming up."

 The Inter striker also hailed the team spirit under Scaloni, who does not expect his impressive results to earn him the role on a full-time basis.